nguyentran0212/iegems-website/_posts/2024-07-20-review-Simgot-Supermix4.md

 The next track is ["Strength of a Thousand Men (Live)" by Two Steps from Hell](https://www.youtube.com/watch?v=POmTXTBtRZA).
 I'll pay attention to the quality bass accompanying each beat.
 An IEM with perfect bass handling should convey a sense of "grippiness" and texture in the bass region, making the bass line growl rather than low-pitched hum.
 Lastly, every beat must be snappy and incisive to capture the marching energy of this track.
 With this difficult track, Supermix4 faltered somewhat.
 The bassline lacks the strength and incisiveness to complement the rhythm carried by midrange instruments.
 Subjectively, the presentation of Supermix4 in this type of busy track was not particularly engaging.

-In summary, Supermix4 has relatively clean transient attacks and precision.
+In summary, Supermix4 has relatively **clean transient attacks and precision**.
 Bass can have good texture.
 Music that relies on subbass to convey energy can feel quite powerful.
-However, because Supermix4 emphasizes subbass over midbass, the sense of punchiness is not quite prominent.
-Overall, I consider the bass and dynamic of Supermix4 to be good but not quite a standout feature (3/5).
+However, because Supermix4 emphasizes **subbass over midbass**, the sense of punchiness is not quite prominent.
+Overall, I consider the bass and dynamic of Supermix4 to be **quite good, in both tuning and bass quality; though not quite a standout feature (3.5/5)**.

 **Resolution:** *To me, "resolution" can be broken down into three components: (1) Sharpness, incisiveness, or "definition" of note attacks (see the figure above).
 (2) The separation of instruments and vocals, especially when they overlap on the soundstage.
 (3) The texture and details in the decay side of the notes.
 The first two give music clarity and make it easy to track individual elements of a mix.
 The last provides music details and nuances.*